Installation

 Configration file

-DQX configuration file can contain multiple run configurations for different pipelines or projects defining specific set of input, output and quarantine locations etc. During the installation the "default" run configuration is created.
-When DQX is upgraded, the config is preserved.
+DQX configuration file can contain multiple run configurations for different pipelines or projects defining specific input, output and quarantine locations, etc. The "default" run configuration is created during the installation.
+When DQX is upgraded, the configuration is preserved.

 Open the configuration file: